 The digestive system is an intricate and extensive part of the body.
 It ranges all the way from the mouth to the rectum.
-The digestive system is responsible for getting rid of waste and helps your body absorb essential nutrients.
+The digestive system helps your body absorb essential nutrients and is responsible for getting rid of waste.

-Digestion problems can mean more than unwanted, embarrassing symptoms.
+Digestion problems can mean more than unwanted symptoms.
 Minor problems that are left untreated can lead to more serious, chronic illnesses.

 Because there are so many different types of digestion problems, you might mistakenly dismiss them.
 It’s important to understand common digestion problems — as well as emergency symptoms — so you know when to talk to a doctor.

-Ongoing (chronic) constipation indicates a problem with getting rid of waste.
+Chronic constipation indicates a problem with getting rid of waste.
 This most often occurs when the colon can’t pass or move stools through the rest of the digestive tract.
-You may experience abdominal pain and bloating as well as fewer bowel movements that are more painful than usual.
+You may experience abdominal pain and bloating as well as fewer bowel movements (which are more painful than usual).